 For residents of Southern California and Hawaii who enjoy 70-degree weather most of the year, make sure to take precautions when it comes to sunscreen protection.

 Finally, for those of us living in the Northwest, the cool, wet weather can easily trick us into believing that our skin doesn’t face the risk of drying out during winter.
 However, just because the air outside is damp doesn’t mean the air in your home isn’t dry once the heater goes on high.
 While you have less to worry about in the Northwest when it comes to keeping your skin feeling smooth and looking its best, you still need to moisturize daily to prevent any drying out from occurring.

-If you have any questions about the best ways to protect your skin this winter, feel free to ask your skin doctor in Salem during your next appointment with the Salem Dermatology Clinic.
+If you have any questions about the best ways to protect your skin this winter, feel free to ask your skin doctor in Salem during your next appointment with the Salem’s Valley View Dermatology clinic.